egonbeermat/RemoteDisplay/README.md

 }

 void  remoteTouchCallback(uint16_t x, uint16_t y, uint8_t action) {
-	// Executed when remoteDisplay.readRemoteCommand() detects a touch event.
+	// Executed when remoteDisplay.readRemoteCommand() detects a touch event or mouse pointer update
 	// x & y represent the co-ords of the touch, action is either 0 (PRESSED) or 1 (RELEASED) }